ItsMurumba/tech-hubs/README.md

 # Technology Hubs & Co-Working Spaces
 Need to know where technology hubs are based in Kenya?
 Have a look.
+This is a community project.
+Pull requests accepted and I will totally make you a collaborator.

 # Quick Links